PassMoreHeat/springboard/Capstone_2/LPMS_Milestone_Report.md

 Cargo vessel traffic on United States waterways and through US Army Corps of Engineers-managed locks plays an important role in the transport of foreign and domestic goods into and out of the United States.
 Locks are owned and operated by the US Army Corps of Engineers (USACE), range in age from 144 to 14 years since construction, and are considered by many to have surpassed their life-expectancy.
 Delays and failures of locks have immediate financial implications for shipping companies and for the USACE.

 My focus is to determine what factors predict delays for vessels as they approach locks and await lockage.
 The Lock Performance Management System (LPMS) logs 'delay-time' for individual vessels approaching a lock.
-Delay-time is the time elapsed from the  from the arrival of a vessel at a lock to the start of lockage.
+Delay-time is the time elapsed from the arrival of a vessel at a lock to the start of lockage.
 To achieve this I selected ten focal locks with high traffic and high proportions of vessels with longer delay-times.
 Using logistic regression and random forest models my goal is to classify the conditions associated with vessel delays and identify features useful for predicting delays.
 My supervised learning models are built from daily vessel traffic at 10 focal locks over a period of 5 recent years (one vessel per lock per day as available).

 Because prior work focused on delays and failures of locks has not been performed on the national LPMS dataset I did not have _a priori_ hypotheses about the influential variables affecting vessel passage through locks.
 Instead, during the exploratory data analysis stage of my project I have developed clearer understanding of patterns in the data.
 My initial machine learning approach will focus on classifying whether a vessel is delayed (True/False) from variables related to vessel types, lock conditions, season, and weather conditions.